ryanqin01/springboot-test/README.md

-This is a learning usage test project about springboot and related techs like
+This is a learning usage test project about springboot and related techs like following listed.
+The code may be experimental and inaccurate.

 1. Maven
 2. Git
 3. Springboot